Why I Quit Being a Baha’i

 I’m putting these reasons I quit the Baha’i faith down in writing because it may help other people understand their own thoughts and to find themselves after leaving the Baha’i faith, or any religious community.

 The way in which I resigned from the faith was to admit I never believed at all.
 There was never a period where I thought it was true.
-I really did try, though, inspired by others around me.
-It just never worked.
+I really did try, though, inspired by others around me, and some of the noble aspirations that the Baha’i faith has.
+It just never worked for me at a fundamental level.

 But do I consider myself a Baha’i?
 Somewhat — in a secular, identity sense.
 It shaped who I am.
 It gave me a framework for being a “good person”.
-And Iit’s impossible to shake an identity with which you grew up.
+And it’s impossible to shake an identity with which you grew up.
+In fact, I’m learning to embrace it.

 But I don’t exist on the rolls.
 As far as the international Baha’i community knows, I never existed at all.
 (For privacy reasons, I asked them to delete all my records.)